WASdev/lib.rtcomm.node/service.protocol.md

 # Abstract
-Starting out, our main goals when building the base Rtcomm protocols were to make them both extremely simple and extremely useful.
-After years of working with telco based protocols like SIP, we wanted to create something simpler for the web that did not carry all the baggage necessary to support the global telephone network but we also wanted it to be interoperable with those legacy protocols if needed.
+Our main goals when building the base Rtcomm protocols were to make them extremely simple and extremely useful.
+After years of working with telco based protocols like SIP, we wanted to create something simpler for the web that did not carry all the baggage necessary to support the global telephone network but we also wanted it to be interoperable with those legacy protocols when needed.

-The Rtcomm MQTT based protocol can be broken down into the following two parts:
+With that said, all Rtcomm protocols are built on top of MQTT.
+They are JSON based and as lightweight as possible.
+The protocol can be broken down into the following two parts:

-1. Signalling protocol for connecting WebRTC clients.
+1. Signaling protocol for connecting WebRTC clients into media sessions.
 2. Service protocol for things like third party call control and event monitoring.

 This specification describes the service protocol which is implemented by the Rtcomm node.js modules included in this repository.
 This protocol is typically used to interact with server-side Rtcomm components such as the Liberty profile of the WebSphere application server (rtcomm-1.0 feature) to do things like: